-On a cloudy Friday in 1980 the Bad Clergy are out for a night in the deliciously dirty old ‘Syndey’ city.
-Kelly, Muldoon, Mahone and Clancy (plus two silent companions) - Catholic priests all - throw off their robes and embrace the contradictions of their theological guardianship.
+On a cloudy Friday in 1980 the Bad Clergy are out for a big night in the deliciously dirty ‘Syndey’ town.
+Kelly, Muldoon, Mahone and Clancy (and two silent companions) - Catholic priests all - throw off their robes and embrace the contradictions of their theological guardianship.

-A literary concoction of satire, criticism, magic realism, atheism, theology and social commentary, Bad Clergy weaves their night’s journey from eager Eucharist to doubtful Divinity.
+A literary burlesque of satire, criticism, theology and social commentary, Bad Clergy weaves in its diabolical night’s tale a journey of transition from eager Eucharist to doubtful Divinity.

-Through prose, verse and dialogue, as well as a series of absurdist encounters refracted through the actions of the six priests, Bad Clergy offers a jarring, darkly humorous and fantastical taste of the bitter clash between convenient dogma and inconvenient reality.
+Through prose, verse and dialogue, as well as a series of absurdist encounters, Bad Clergy offers a jarring, darkly humorous and fantastical taste of the bitter clash between convenient dogma and inconvenient reality.

 "I told you Sydney Town is Sin City." - John Bede Polding Catholic Archbishop of Sydney 1841-1877